 After executing the commands described above, a new Docker container (named

 my-node) executing a Hornet node will be running.
 This Hornet node will be automatically peered.
 The snapshot, Coordinator's public keys, and autopeering entry node address will be taken from the snapshot and configuration folders of your Tangle.

 Note: In case you want to spin a node from a different machine (or base folder) you would need to manually pass those parameters including a multiaddr peer address of a node to peer with (for instance

 node1) you want to peer with, as explained here.

 Mac OS users should install GNU sed, for instance, using

 brew install --default-names gnu-sed.

-node1, the number of extra nodes that can be spined is limited by the maximum number of unknown peers parameter.
-If you want more extra nodes you would need to change this configuration property
+There could be limitations in the number of peers triggered by the maximum number of unknown peers parameter.
+To overcome it, you may need to change this configuration property

-Try using one of the client libraries to send transactions to the nodes in your Private Tangle.
+Try using one of the client libraries to send transactions to the nodes in your Tangle.